georgelza/MongoCreator-GoProducer-avro/README.md

 5. devlab-hdfs-paimon-hms-cat : As we are now using Apache Paimon, we can now use the Hive metastore as the catalog for the Flink and Paimon object persistence, backed by a Postgresql database.
 In this last iteration we move the catalog into the Apache Hive catalog.

+To deploy start by changing directory into the infrastructure directory, have a look at the Makefile, and then execute the following:

 ## Credits... due.